unionai/workspace-vscode-extension/markdown/step_02.md

 # 🔀 Parallelize Model Training

-Union allows you to horizontally scale your workflows with `map_task`s.
+Union horizontally scales your workflows with `map_task`s.
 To make this more concrete, we can define the hyperparameters of the model training step as a dataclass and refactor the `train_model` task from the previous step:

  ```python
 from dataclasses import dataclass asdict